gada1982/CarND-Behavioral-Cloning-Project/README.md

 Finally it wasn't necessary to use own collected data to train the model.
 The sample data with lots of data processing did the job.

 # 4. Data Processing
 The input data (sample data or own collected data) is shuffled and split up in training data and validation data.
-10% of the data is used for validation.
-The validation data is **never** used for training.
-No own testing data is split up, because during development I found out that only testing in the simulator can give a reliable feedback if the final model works in a proper way.
+10% of the data from the center camera is used for validation.
+While testing in the simulator only the images of thecenter camera are used.
+Because of this only the images of this camera is used for validation.
+The validation data (804 images) is **never** used for training.
+No own testing data is split up, because during development I found out that **only** testing in the simulator can give a reliable feedback if the final model works in a proper way.

 ### Data Preprocessing
 Because the uneven distribution within the training data and to make the model able to generalize to other conditions and tracks, the following steps have been done while preprocessing: